MoniSwon/todo-project/README.md

 You can also remove a todo with the button "Remove".

-* There are 2 non-functional things in my project.
+* There is 1 non-functional thing in my project.

-The first one is the Sort selection.
+It's the Sort selection.

-The second one is a filter button that permits us to see only urgent task(s).

-Why are they non-functionnal ?
+Why is it non-functionnal ?
 Because I'm a bad student making her homework the last day.